mspnp/aks-baseline/05-aks-cluster.md

    TARGET_VNET_RESOURCE_ID=$(az deployment group show -g rg-enterprise-networking-spokes -n spoke-BU0001A0008 --query properties.outputs.clusterVnetResourceId.value -o tsv)
    ```

 1. Deploy the cluster ARM template.
+  :exclamation: By default, this deployment will allow unrestricted access to your cluster's API Server.
+You can limit access to the API Server to a set of well-known IP addresses (i.,e. your hub firewall IP, bastion subnet, build agents, or any other networks you'll administer the cluster from) by setting the `clusterAuthorizedIPRanges` parameter in all deployment options.

    **Option 1 - Deploy in the Azure Portal**